vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - To use custom certificates to authenticate connections to vSphere Integrated Containers Management Portal, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.

 8. Click **Next** and **Finish** to deploy the vSphere Integrated Containers appliance.

-**Result**

-When the deployment completes, the appliance makes the vSphere Integrated Containers services available on the following ports:
+9. When the deployment completes, power on the appliance VM.

-- vSphere Integrated Containers Engine download: https://<i>vic_appliance_address</i>:9443
-- vSphere Integrated Containers client plug-in upload: https://<i>vic_appliance_address</i>:9443
-- vSphere Integrated Containers Registry: https://<i>vic_appliance_address</i>:443
-- vSphere Integrated Containers Management Portal: https://<i>vic_appliance_address</i>:8282

 **What to Do Next**

-- Install the vSphere Client plug-ins.
+- Go to https://<i>vic_appliance_address</i>:9443, download the vSphere Integrated Containers Engine binaries, and start deploying virtual container hosts (VCHs).
+For information about deploying VCHs, see [Using vic-machine to Deploy VCHs](vic_vsphere_admin/deploy_vch.md).
+- Install the vSphere Client plug-ins for vSphere Integrated Containers.
+You do not need to download the client plug-in file.
+You pass the URL https://<i>vic_appliance_address</i>:9443 to the script that you run to install the vSphere Integrated Containers plug-ins.
 For information about installing the plug-ins, see [Installing the vSphere Client Plug-ins](vic_vsphere_admin/install_vic_plugin.md).
-- Download the vSphere Integrated Containers Engine binaries, and start deploying virtual container hosts (VCHs).
-For information about deploying VCHs, see [Using vic-machine to Deploy VCHs](vic_vsphere_admin/deploy_vch.md).
-- Configure vSphere Integrated Containers Registry.
+- Log in to vSphere Integrated Containers Registry at https://<i>vic_appliance_address</i>:443
-- Configure vSphere Integrated Containers Management Portal.
+- Log in to vSphere Integrated Containers Management Portal: https://<i>vic_appliance_address</i>:8282